-English Extension Algebra Extension

-Our goal is to bring students to a level of skill where they can successfully complete a college preparatory program.
+For those students who would benefit from further study skills assistance, freshman year English Extension and Algebra Extension are offered to meet those needs.
+The goal of extension courses is to bring students to a level of skill where they can successfully complete a college preparatory program.